Gardeners Bermondsey Modern Slavery Statement

 We operate a clear zero-tolerance policy towards forced labour, bonded labour, and any form of exploitation.
 Our anti-slavery statement makes plain that no worker should be required to pay recruitment fees, surrender identity documents, or work under coercion.
 Every role at Gardeners Bermondsey is subject to checks designed to protect worker rights and dignity, and our hiring and employment practices are audited regularly to ensure compliance.

-Inspection of supplier nursery to illustrate supplier audits and due diligence The slavery and human trafficking statement details our governance arrangements.
+In a lush garden setting with tall trees and well-maintained lawns typical of Bermondsey, a man wearing a white shirt, red trousers, and teal gardening gloves is carefully pruning a flowering shrub with vibrant purple blossoms, situated on a mulched bed.
+In the background, another gardener is tending to the lawn with a string trimmer, surrounded by green bushes and garden ornaments, under a bright, sunny sky.
+The garden features a mix of natural-looking soil and neatly trimmed grass, with various plants and flowers borderlining the paved and grassy areas, creating a peaceful outdoor space that highlights professional gardening work that complements local landscaping needs.
+The slavery and human trafficking statement details our governance arrangements.
 Senior management and the board review compliance matters and are responsible for enforcement of our Modern Slavery Policy.
 We maintain contractual clauses with suppliers and subcontractors that require adherence to our anti-slavery expectations, and we require that suppliers maintain equivalent policies.
 We expect all business partners to demonstrate that they are preventing modern slavery within their own operations.

 Due Diligence, Audits and Supplier Monitoring